MethodsAndPractices/vsteam/.docs/Hide-VSTeamWorkItemState.md

 6     Approved Proposed b2b2b2 inherited     True
 ```

-This version hides the state "Approved" for bugs in the custom template named "Scrum2". -Force has specified to skip the confirmation, and the command returns the modified state.
+This version hides the state "Approved" for Bugs in the custom template named "Scrum2". -Force has specified to skip the confirmation, and the command returns the modified state.
 Notice that the customization column changes from "system" to "inherited" when a state is hidden.

 If the state is already hidden a warning message will appear and the state will not be changed.